kingston353/DSA210_TERM_PROJECT/README.md

 ## Main Purposes

 - Identify how trends and patterns of my sleep data affects my fitness data
-- Explore the relationship between my physical activity (steps, workout sessions, consistency etc.) and my sleep quality (duration, consistencty etc.).
+- Explore the relationship between my physical activity (steps, workout sessions, consistency etc.) and my sleep quality (duration, consistency etc.).
 - Gain important insights to optimize both my workout routine and sleep schedule for better health and recovery.
 - Determine whether the quality of my sleep influences how motivated I am to exercise or make any physical activity.